scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

    :align: center
    :scale: 50%

-   Exponential map, Logarithm map and geodesic on a manifold: the sphere :label:`fig:operations`.
+   Exponential map, Logarithm map, and geodesic on a manifold: the sphere :label:`fig:operations`.

-The logarithm map is the operation that generalizes the substraction of two points, to manifolds.
-The logarithm map takes two points on the manifold as inputs, and outputs the tangent vector that is required to “shoot” from one point to the other.
-On Figure :ref:`fig:operations`, the logarithm map of the orange point at the blue point outputs the tangent vector in black.
+Correspondingly, on manifolds, the logarithm map is the operation that generalizes the subtraction of two points.
+The logarithm map takes two points on the manifold as inputs and returns the tangent vector required to “shoot” from one point to the other.
+In Figure :ref:`fig:operations`, the logarithm map of the orange point at the blue point returns the tangent vector in black.
 This code snippet shows how to compute the logarithm map with :code:`geomstats`.

 .. code:: python